Derzet/Game-Haskell-Soccer-In-Recife/README.md

 # Game-Haskell
-Game developed using library fungen(write in haskell).
+Game developed using fungen game engine/framework.
 More information about fungen: https://github.com/haskell-game/fungen

 Your challenge is to take a multi-level goal, to challenge all levels of the game.